 A damaged parking lot affects the revenue of your tenants as a result of customers who would rather choose to stay away.

 Overlooking your parking lot condition can also have a huge influence on how prospective and current tenants view your property.
 A poorly maintained parking lot can cause damage to cars and put pedestrians at risk.
-Restoring the value of your property entails the resurfacing of the parking for both form and function.
+Restoring the value of your property entails resurfacing the parking for both form and function.

 What exactly is “resurfacing”?